Skip to content

 Our on-the-ground team, along with frequent visits by our operations team to these national parks and tiger reserves, keeps us updated on tiger sightings and helps us advise the best zones to visit.
 The tiger population dynamics fluctuate in various areas, so it is important to know in advance about tiger movements, particularly those involving a mother and her cubs.
 We also suggest, as per your objective, if you are a wildlife lover, an amateur photographer, or a professional photographer, we advise which parks to visit, in which months, which zones, and with which of our naturalists.

-Explore a tiger safari in India, in the lush green forests of Kanha in the Central Indian highlands.
-Kanha is home to magnificent tigers, the elegant Hard Ground Barasingha, rich biodiversity, and tall and massive Sal trees.
-It is said that this forest was the inspiration for Rudyard Kipling’s The Jungle Book.
+Visit a tiger safari in India in the beautiful and biodiversity rich forests of the Kanha Tiger Reserve in the highlands of Central India.
+The reserve is known for its magnificent and bold tigers and the elegant hard- ground Barasingha, vast meadows, and massive and tall Sal trees.
+It is believed that Kanha was the inspiration for Rudyard Kipling’s Jungle Book.

 Maharashtra